evilsocket/shellz/README.md

 ### Examples

-List available identities and shells:
+List available identities, plugins and shells:

     shellz -list

+Enable the shell named machineA:

+    shellz -enable machineA

+Disable the shell named machineA (commands won't be executed on it):

+  shellz -disable machineA

 Run the command `id` on each shell: